1999 Ukrainian presidential election: Electoral system

 At the time of election the population in Ukraine was 50,105,600 with 34,017,400 living in cities.
-The most districts contained the Donetsk Oblast (23) as the most populous one, the least electoral districts among oblasts were in the Chernivtsi Oblast, only 4.
-The city of Kyiv had 12 electoral districts and Sevastopol - 2.
-There also was a special out-of-country district available for voters who at the moment of elections were not available to vote in Ukraine.
+The Donetsk Oblast, the most populous oblast, contained the most electoral districts, with 23.
+The least electoral districts among oblasts were in the Chernivtsi Oblast, which only had 4.
+The city of Kyiv had 12 electoral districts and Sevastopol 2.
+There also was a special out-of-country district available for voters who at the time of elections were not available to vote in Ukraine.

 Registration

-There were 32 individuals who submitted their documents for registration as pretenders on candidate to the President of Ukraine.
-Out of them 19 pretenders were registered with the Central Election Commission of Ukraine to run for presidential elections, the rest 13 were denied in registration.
+A total of 32 individuals applied for registration as candidates for the presidency, of whom 19 were registered by the Central Election Commission of Ukraine; the other 13 had their applications rejected.

+Since the summer of 1999 there was heavy competition between candidates.
+Four candidates Yevhen Marchuk, Oleksandr Moroz, Volodymyr Oliynyk (mayor of Cherkasy), and Oleksandr Tkachenko (speaker of the Verkhovna Rada) met in Kaniv and called on all candidates to ensure just and honest elections.
+The "Kaniv Four" had intentions to present a single candidate who would have a better chance of success.
+However, they failed to do so and no-one else joined them.
+On 27 October Oliynyk withdrew his candidacy in favor of Yevhen Marchuk, while Oleksandr Tkachenko favored Petro Symonenko (leader of the Communist Party of Ukraine).